yuyu78/my-healthy-recipe/README.md

 **Features left to implement**

 * Able to share recipe in social media
+* Add admin user to manage category
 * Delete the account
 * Update username
 * Able to save the favorites recipes
+* Able to reset password of the user's account.
-* Able to reset password if thomputer.
-This feature will be covered in the upcoming Fullstack with Django lesson so for the moment, I am using the input with the type=URL so that the image cane user forgot
+* Able to upload Image from the computer.
+This feature will be covered in the upcoming Fullstack with Django lesson so for the moment, I am using the input with the type=URL.
-* Allow the user to upload image from the c be stored with the URL address.
 * Add pagination if the search result exceeds more than 6 recipes.
 For the moment, when the user searchs a recipe, it will show the result without pagination.

 ## Database <a name="database"></a>